AI-Idealist/Schuifpuzzel/README.md

 Het algoritme dat gebruikt wordt om van initiele opstelling naar doel opstelling haat het A* algoritme.

-Best-first search.
-Now, we describe a solution to the problem that illustrates a general artificial intelligence methodology known as the A* search algorithm.

 We define a search node of the game to be a board, the number of moves made to reach the board, and the previous search node.

 1. Insert the initial search node (the initial board, 0 moves, and a null previous search node) into a priority queue.